wildansafaatsutisna/personalweb/README.md

 ### Adding New Projects
 1. Add project images to `assets/img/portfolio/`
-2. Update the projects array in `portfolio-detail.php`
+2. Update the projects array in `portfolio-detail.html`
-3. Add project thumbnail to `portfolio.php`
+3. Add project thumbnail to `portfolio.html`

 ### Language Updates
 1. Modify the `translations` object in each HTML file